magento/devdocs/.github/CONTRIBUTING.md

 The following guidelines may answer most of your questions and help you get started:

-- Write content using markdown.
+- Write content using Markdown.
 See the [Templates](#templates) section for examples.
 - Review existing [pull requests](https://github.com/magento/devdocs/pulls) and [issues](https://github.com/magento/devdocs/issues) to avoid duplicating work.
 - For large contributions, or changes that include multiple files, [open an issue](#report-an-issue) and discuss it with us first.
 This helps prevent duplicate or unnecessary work.
-- Do not make global find/replace type changes without first creating and issue and discussing it with us.
+- Do not make global find-and-replace changes without first creating an issue and discussing it with us.
 Global changes can have unintended consequences.
 - Combine multiple small changes (such as minor editorial and technical changes) into a single pull request.
 This helps us efficiently and effectively facilitate your contribution.
 - Familiarize yourself with the organization and conventions of our existing documentation before creating a pull request.
 Changes that are consistent with our style and conventions have a higher acceptance rate.